fjnn/hvl-ele201/_pages/lectures/l1-firstcode.md

 7. Create a platformio.ini and Copy the necessary content in it.
 8. Open the project using PlatformIO home page.
 9. Do the necessary changes after `/*USER CODE BEGIN 3*/` in **main.c**.
+10. Build and upload.
+11. Observe the external LED state.